 Dr. Natasha Bollegala University of Toronto Learn MoreEn savoir plus × Dr. Natasha Bollegala University of Toronto Dr. Bollegala, MD, MSc, FRCPC, is a staff gastroenterologist at Women’s College Hospital, Assistant Professor in the Department of Medicine, University of Toronto, and Fellow in the Institute of Clinical Evaluative Sciences.
 In 2016, she completed an IBD fellowship at Mount Sinai Hospital, Toronto, an MSc in Clinical Epidemiology and Healthcare Research at the University of Toronto.
 Dr. Bollegala has an interest in the area of quality improvement and vulnerable populations in IBD.
 She conducts research related to IBD with a particular focus on pediatric to adult transition of care.
 She serves as the quality Improvement advisor to the colonoscopy - quality management partnership, CPSO.
 She co-chairs the Canadian IBD Transition Network.
 She leads the quality improvement primer initiative with the quality affairs board of the Canadian Association of Gastroenterology and is on the Board of Directors for the Ontario Association of Gastroenterology.

-Dr. Nancy Fu University of British Columbia Learn MoreEn savoir plus × Dr. Nancy Fu University of British Columbia Dr. Nancy Fu, MD, MHSc, FRCP(C), completed Advanced Inflammatory Bowel Disease (IBD) fellowship in 2014 and Master of Health Sciences (Clinical Epidemiology) in 2015.
+Dr. Nancy Fu University of British Columbia Learn MoreEn savoir plus × Dr. Nancy Fu University of British Columbia Dr. Nancy Fu, MD, MHSc, FRCP(C), is currently a Clinical Assistant professor in the Department of Medicine, University of British Columbia.
 Her research interests include IBD adolescent transition (strategies, resources and outcomes), infections in IBD patients (detection, complications and prevention), and program implementation and utilization.
 She co-chairs the Canadian IBD Transition nEtwork (CITE) aiming to improve care of young adults with IBD.

 Dr. Lesley Graff University of Manitoba Learn MoreEn savoir plus × Dr. Lesley Graff University of Manitoba Dr. Graff, PhD, CPsych, is Professor and Head, Clinical Health Psychology Department with the Max Rady College of Medicine, University of Manitoba, and Provincial Specialty Lead – Clinical Health Psychology, Shared Health Manitoba.
 She trained as a clinician-scientist, obtaining her Master’s degree at the University of Saskatchewan and her doctoral degree in Clinical Psychology at the University of Manitoba, following completion of her clinical residency.
 Dr. Graff’s clinical and academic work is integrated in the area of behavioral medicine with acute and chronic disease, focused on gastrointestinal disorders.
 She developed and continues to run the GI Psychology clinic, based at Winnipeg’s Health Sciences Centre.
 Her research has centered on psychological processes and interventions in gastrointestinal and other immune-mediated inflammatory diseases.
 Dr Graff has led the UofM IBD Clinical and Research Centre team’s internationally recognized work examining the role of psychological factors such as stress, depression, anxiety, and resilience in disease course and management of inflammatory bowel disease.